A jewel of classical architecture in Île-de-France (in 77)

 The castle and the park

-• It is a furnished castle Its 900 pieces of collections and its furniture stamped by the great names of cabinet making make it one of the most magnificently furnished castles in Ile-de-France
+• It is a furnished castle Its 900 pieces of collections and its furniture stamped by the great names in cabinet making make it one of the most magnificently furnished castles in Ile-de-France.

 • It presents sumptuous rocaille decorations, as well as decorations of chinoiseries painted in the middle of the XVIIIth century by Christophe Huet